Roots and Radishes

 Pad pak in sauté pan with simple Thai stir fry sauce

 Store the stir fry ingredients in your fridge in an airtight container for up to a week.
-You can store toppings like green onions and cilantro in a separate container to keep them fresh.
-It's up to you whether you store noodles and/or rice separately -- sometimes I just mix them in 🙂
+You can store toppings like green onions and cilantro in a separate container to keep them more fresh.
+If I make noodles or rice, I usually just store those with the stir fry!

 Top Tip